nhsconnect/gpconnect/pages/foundations/foundations_release_notes.md

   - Clarified use of [Register a patient](foundations_use_case_register_a_patient.html) API is only to support local-only temporary patient registrations to support federated appointment booking
   - Added additional clarification around use of identifiers for all foundation search capabilities (Pages - Find a practitioner, Find a patient, Find an organisation, Find a location).
   - Clarity on mandatory data items for [Register a patient](foundations_use_case_register_a_patient.html) API
+  - Moved VRead to out of scope (Pages - Get the FHIR Conformance Statement, Common API Guidance)

 - 1.0.0-beta.1
   - Initial release of the Foundations capability pack on GitHub in early August 2016.